ignc-research/real-robots/rto.md

 ifconfig shows the broadcast adress for every network adapter.

-## Usage
+# Usage
-If you have downloaded everything according to the previous steps, you can start-up the **communication** with the daemons running on the robot by using the following command:
+If you have downloaded everything according to the previous steps, you can start the robot by using the following command:

     roslaunch rto_bringup robot.launch